David-Rai/roadmap/README.md

   validation/   ← shared schemas
 ```

+## Advantages
+- Single codebase
+- Reusibilty
+- Full acccess or faster accesibility of full codebase
+- Avoids the duplication of the packages in isolated sub_folders
+- Utils are shared

 ## Things require to consider a project as a monorepo architecture
 - single repo
 - Multiple folder and packages